mz4201/CloseProject/README.md

 python.py 1920-01-01 2020-01-01

-This will import all the leads to Close, then create a csv file in the folder between the date range.
+This should import all the leads to Close, then create a csv file in the folder between the date range.